swasun/LibMemoryPlugin/README.md

 plugin = mp_memory_plugin_create_empty();

 /**
- * save the plugin into the target path (exec or shared object).
+ * Save the plugin into the target path (exec or shared object).
 It returned the
  * corresponding id of the created plugin.
 Since the plugin specified in parammeter
  * is empty, the default content and size will be fixed, in order to easily know it's
  * an available slot to update with a new plugin.
  */
 plugin_id = mp_memory_plugin_save(plugin, target_path);

-/* destroy only the object content and not the saved plugin */ mp_memory_plugin_destroy(plugin);
+/* Destroy only the object content and not the saved plugin */ mp_memory_plugin_destroy(plugin);
 ```